Flipping: Getting Rich Buying and Selling Real Estate

 Be sure to choose only improvements to the home that will not drain your bank account.
 Over time, you will become highly adept at home improvement projects and will be able to perform any of these duties yourself.
 You will also learn to hone your skills by using repair manuals or watching other individuals in the work they perform.

-Once the home is complete, you can either sell it on the open market, or rent it out for a monthly fee.
+Once the home is complete, you can either sell it on the open market or rent it out for a monthly fee.
 Renting the home is an ideal solution if it is not selling quickly.
 Be sure to ask the going rate for rent comparable to other properties in the neighborhood.
-The amount of rent charged every month should be at least equal to the value that someone would pay for a mortgage.
+The amount of rent charged every month should be at least equal to the value of a mortgage.
 Any additional funds that are collected over and above the money you have put out to purchase and improve the property can be put toward the next home for flipping.

 It is highly advisable to develop positive relationships with contractors and real estate agents.
-Over time they will likely reduce their standard fees when working on your home, or showing you new properties to purchase.
+Over time they will likely reduce their standard fees when working in your home, or show you new properties to purchase.
 In addition, it is important to fully understand all of the building codes and regulations in your area whenever purchasing a new home.

 Flipping and selling a home costs a lot of money.
-Typically investors have to pay cash in order to have the ability to invest into a piece of property.
+Typically investors have to pay cash in order to have the ability to invest in a piece of property.
 Once the payment is made the investor has to commit to remodeling the home and selling it for a profit.
 New flippers might not know what to consider before buying a home.
 Many homes on the market are short sales or have undergone foreclosure.
-Although they sell for cheap prices it might cost a lot more in the long run to remodel a home to get it sold for a decent price on the market.
+Although they sell at cheap prices it might cost a lot more, in the long run, to remodel a home to get it sold for a decent price on the market.

 The plumbing is one of the most important parts of a home.
-Pipes that are withered and beyond repair can cost thousands to fix.
-If the pipework is not in good condition then it is wise to invest into a different piece of property.
+Pipes that are beyond repair can cost thousands to fix.
+If the pipework is not in good condition then it is wise to invest in a different piece of property.
 Copper is better than galvanized steel when it comes to pipes for plumbing.
 Look for copper pipes when searching for a home to flip.
-Add copper to a home if you purchased the property and found a poor plumbing job after your purchase, it is better for the longevity of the property.
+Add copper to a home if you purchased the property and found a poor plumbing job after your purchase.
+This is better for the longevity of the property.

-Marketing is important.
 Once the property is remodeled you should do everything you can to give it exposure.
 Make flyers, inform people in the neighborhood, post ads online, and add the property to the MLS.
-Transform a home and make it look as beautiful as possible and you should attract a lot of potential buyers and get the type of offers you want to see.
+Transform a home and make it look as beautiful as possible.
+You should attract a lot of potential buyers and get the type of offers you want to see.

-With a little basic knowledge, flipping homes is easy process, and one that can generate a tremendous amount of income again and again.
+With a little basic knowledge, flipping homes are easy to process.
+Also, one can generate a tremendous amount of income again and again.